dart-lang/site-www/src/_guides/language/effective-dart/design_migrated.md

 ### DO write type arguments on generic invocations that aren't inferred.

 Dart is pretty smart about inferring type arguments in generic invocations.
-It will look at the expected type where the expression occurs and the types of values being passed to the invocation.
+It looks at the expected type where the expression occurs and the types of values being passed to the invocation.
 However, sometimes those aren't enough to fully determine a type argument.
 In that case, write the entire type argument list explicitly.